 Hackman had gone by and the fight for the honor of being first within the Love-team seemed lost.
 Marcelo, who had rushed to the pitwall with binoculars, was now moaning that the entire left suspension was bent.
 And that our rookie would never be able to drive the car like that.

 On lap 59, the March managed a perfect exit out of Leeukop and caught an ideal tow from the BRM on the straight.
-The Swede braked past Jacques into Crowthorne.
+The Swede braked past Jaques into Crowthorne.
 Then the rear of his car stepped out and the Swede drifted his car towards Barbecue Bend.
-Jacques only just missed the car and a collision was narrowly avoided.
+Jaques only just missed the car and a collision was narrowly avoided.
 But Fredriksson was back on the podium.

 The mood of our incomprehensible Spaniard had meanwhile not improved.
 He was now running across the garage screaming something that sounded like: “Maldito!
 Maldito!
 Niebla roja.”
 I ordered one of the boys to shut his mouth up with a bottle of Stellenbosh, as even the patience of the most reasonable man that I am, has its limitations.